Relations with Ukraine

 The security of Ukraine is of great importance to NATO and its member states.
 The Alliance fully supports Ukraine’s inherent right to self-defence, and its right to choose its own security arrangements.
 Ukraine’s future is in NATO.
 Relations between NATO and Ukraine date back to the early 1990s and have since developed into one of the most substantial of NATO’s partnerships.
 Since 2014, in the wake of Russia’s illegal annexation of Crimea, cooperation has been intensified in critical areas.
 Since Russia’s full-scale invasion in 2022, NATO and Allies have provided unprecedented levels of support.

-Joint press conference with NATO Secretary General Jens Stoltenberg and the President of Ukraine, Volodymyr Zelenskyy
+NATO Secretary General Jens Stoltenberg with the President of Ukraine, Volodymyr Zelenskyy

 Evolution of NATO-Ukraine relations